dd32/td-gh-ex/readme.txt

 2. Activate the theme through the 'Appearance' menu in WordPress

+== Change log ==
+Set the minimum height of the header to the viewport height.
+Removed the recommended image size for the header.
+Removed social icons from the header meny.
+Slight increase of font-size on some elements.

 == Folders included in this theme == images/ -contains header images, borer and images for the setup help. languages/ -contains language files.